chrisdangnguyen/SSG_MovieApp/README.md

 * Axios

 ## Features
-* User can search for movies
+* User can search for movies by typing an input
+  * Selecting the specific movie from the search dropdown will return just that movie
+  * Enter or click search will retrieve all movies related to the input
 * User can view their movie list
 * User can mark and unmark movies from their movie list